brian-watkins/elmer/README.md

 Suppose you need to write a test that expects a certain function to be called, but you don't need to describe the resulting behavior.
-You can spy on a function with `Elmer.Spy.create` and make expectations about it with `Elmer.Spy.expect`.
+You can spy on a function with `Elmer.Spy.observe` and make expectations about it with `Elmer.Spy.expect`.

 For example, suppose you want to ensure that a component is calling a specific function in another module for parsing some string.
 You have tests for the